-- Providers of online marketplaces shall design and organise its their online interface in a way that enables traders to comply with their obligations regarding pre-contractual information and product safety information under applicable Union law. - 2.
-The online interface shall allow traders to provide at least the information necessary for the unequivocal identification of the products or the services offered, and, where applicable, the information concerning the labelling in compliance with rules of applicable Union law on product safety and product compliance.
+- 2. The online interface shall allow traders to provide at least the information necessary for the unequivocal clear and unambiguous identification of the products or the services offered, and, where applicable, the information concerning the labelling in compliance with rules of applicable Union law on product safety and product compliance. - 3.
+Providers of online marketplaces shall make reasonable efforts to assess whether traders have provided the information referred to in paragraphs 1 and 2.